Homotopy classes of gauge fields and the lattice: Cotriangulations

-\begin{remark} The essential property that a cellular decomposition $\cC$ of $M$ must satisfy to qualify as ``sufficiently good" for our purposes (and to avoid unnecessary patologies), is that for every $k$-cell $c_{\sigma}$ ($k\geq 1$), $\partial\overline{c_{\sigma}}$ is is a piecewise-smooth $(k-1)$-sphere (c.f. definition \ref{def:bundle data}).
-Let us call such a broader class of cellular decompositions \emph{spherical}.
-Clearly, every triangle-dual cellular decomposition is spherical (a property inherited from the P.L structure), but the converse is not true: for instance, the hypercubical cellular decompositions of $\RR^{n}$, determined by a lattice $\Lambda\subset\RR^{n}$, are spherical but not triangle-dual, unless one consider the trivial case $n=1$.
-It is thus natural to inquire what special properties single out the triangle-dual cellular decompositions among the former.
-An intuitively obvious property is their genericity, that is, ``almost all" spherical cellular decompositions are triangle-dual.\footnote{This statement and the subsequent lemma are meaningful when $n\geq 2$, since for 1-dimensional manifolds, all cellular decompositions are trivially triangle-dual.}
+\begin{remark} To avoid unnecessary pathologies, cell decompositions are assumed to have the following property: for every $k$-cell $c_{\sigma}$ ($k\geq 1$), $\partial\overline{c_{\sigma}}$ is is a piecewise-smooth $(k-1)$-sphere (c.f. definition \ref{def:bundle data}).
+We call such cell decompositions \emph{spherical}.
+All cotriangulations are spherical (following from the P.L. structure), but the converse is not true: hypercubical cell decompositions of $\RR^{n}$ determined by a lattice $\Lambda\subset\RR^{n}$ are spherical but not cotriangulations, unless $n=1$.
+Cotriangulations are generic among spherical cell decompositions (when $n = 1$, all cell decompositions are cotriangulations). \end{remark}